erez-o/docsforge/docs/additionalSettings.md

 ----------------
 Excludes the following list of words from being autolinked.

+Autolinking is intentionally greedy, so there can be some overdetection.

+To solve this, you can either be more specific when you reference an api page (for example, write `my_namespace::my_class` in your markdown pages instead of `my_class`).

-The normal autolinking is intentionally quite greedy, but you can override and exclude word list from this process.
+Alternatively, you can exclude word list from this process.

 The words are cap sensitive, so excluding the word `my_class` won't exclude the word `my_Class`